Trusted and Elastic Military Platforms and Electronic Warfare (EW) System Technologies (TEMPEST)

 Quick Summary

-The Air Force Research Laboratory (AFRL/RYW) has issued an Advanced Research Announcement (ARA) for the Trusted and Elastic Military Platforms and Electronic Warfare (EW) System Technologies (TEMPEST) program.
-This ARA seeks white papers and proposals for research and development focused on identifying and mitigating vulnerabilities in avionics systems, enhancing cyber protection, providing simulation capabilities, developing platform architecture technologies, and expanding open system architecture (OSA) standards for Air Force and DoD weapon systems in multi-domain environments.
-This unrestricted opportunity has an estimated total program value of $808.5 million and anticipates multiple awards.
-The ARA remains open for calls until March 31, 2027.
+The Air Force Research Laboratory (AFRL/RY) has issued an Advanced Research Announcement (ARA) for the Trusted and Elastic Military Platforms and Electronic Warfare (EW) System Technologies (TEMPEST) program.
+This unrestricted opportunity seeks white papers and proposals through individual "calls" to investigate, develop, mature, prototype, and demonstrate technologies for avionics system vulnerabilities, cyber-attack protection, simulation capabilities, agile platform architectures, and open system architecture (OSA) standards for Air Force and DoD weapon systems.
+The overall estimated program value is $808,505,000.00.

 Contract Details